Orion SkyQuest XT10 Reviewed: Recommended Scope

 The Optical Tube Of Orion SkyQuest XT10

-The SkyQuest XT10 is a 10” (251mm) f/5.1 Newtonian reflector with a focal length of 1270mm.
-This moderately fast focal ratio means that collimation is more challenging and the tolerances are lower, but, more importantly, it doesn’t perform as well with cheap eyepieces.
-A cheap 2″ wide-angle eyepiece, such as an Erfle or “SuperView” design, for instance, which works moderately well in an f/6 or longer telescope is not going to be sharp all the way to the edge of the field of view in the XT10.
-But if you’re looking at deep-sky objects for the first time, you might not notice the coma and astigmatism.
-You can always add a coma corrector and more expensive eyepieces later, when you’re more critical of the XT10’s performance as a whole.
-The XT10 has a 2″ single-speed Crayford focuser with a compression ring to fit 2″ eyepieces or the included adapter, which doesn’t have a compression ring but has T-threads to attach a camera.
+More importantly, the fast focal ratio also means that the telescope doesn’t perform very well with cheap eyepieces.
+For instance, a cheap 2″ wide-angle eyepiece, such as an Erfle or “SuperView” design, which works moderately well in f/6 or longer-focal-length telescopes, is not going to be sharp all the way to the edge of the field of view in the XT10.
+But the good thing is that if you’re looking at deep-sky objects for the first time, you might not notice such optical aberrations like coma and astigmatism that come with these less expensive eyepieces.

 Mount